Doctorluka/ScibPlot/README.md

 # ScibPlot
 ### Codes for:
+- How to generate benchmarking results for different integration methods on KNN-graph level by single-cell sequencing integration methods (SCIB).
-- Processing the output of benchmarking of single-cell sequencing integration methods (SCIB).
+- Processing the output of benchmarking of SCIB.
 - Producing nice plot.

 ### Functions description